slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The hardest job kids face today is learning good manners without seeing any."
 -- Fred Astaire [1899]*

+> *"My father always said there are four things a child needs: plenty of love, nourishing food, regular sleep, and lots of soap and water.
+After that, what he needs most is some intelligent neglect."
+-- Ivy Baker Priest [1905]*

+> *"The most difficult thing in the world is to know how to do a thing and to watch someone else doing it wrong, without commenting."
+-- T.H.
+White [1906]*

+> *"One of the greatest things a father can do for his children is to love their mother."
+-- Howard W. Hunter [1907]*

+> *"A parent will always worry about the wrong child."
+-- Don Alt [1916]*

+> *"Fathering is not something perfect men do, but something that perfects the man."
+-- Frank Pittman [1935]*

 > *"Life doesn’t come with an instruction book — that’s why we have fathers."
 -- H. Jackson Brown Jr. [1940]*

+> *"Dads are most ordinary men turned by love into heroes, adventurers, story-tellers, and singers of song."
+-- Pam Brown [1948]*

 > *"Be nice to your children because they are going to choose your nursing home." (...)
 "Children totally accept — and crave — family rules. «In our family we have a rule for X» is the only excuse a parent needs for setting a family policy.
 In fact, «I have a rule for X» is the only excuse you need for your own personal policies." (...)
 "To keep young kids behaving on a car road trip, have a bag of their favorite candy and throw a piece out the window each time they misbehave."
 -- Kevin Kelly [1952]*

+> *"If children feel safe, they can take risks, ask questions, make mistakes, learn to trust, share their feelings and grow."
+-- Alfie Kohn [1957]*

 > *"My advice is my autobiography not slogans.
 People relate better like that."
 -- James Altucher [1968]*

+> *"Don’t ask kids what they want to be when they grow up but what problems do they want to solve.
+This changesthe conversation from who do you want to work for, to what do i need to learn to be able to do that."
+-- Jaime Casap [1970]*

 > *"If raising children was less rewarding than not doing it, the human race would have gone extinct." (...)
 "Either have children or become a saint, because eventually, you have to find something you love more than you love yourself."